-\textbf{Our contribution:} Here, we generalize a Theorem from~\cite{DBLP:conf/mfcs/FernauGHHVW19} to give a wider class of constrained synchronization problems in~$\NP$.
-As noted in~\cite{DBLP:journals/corr/abs-2005-05907}, the constraint automata that yield problems in~$\NP$ admit a special form and our class encompasses all known cases of constraint problems in~$\NP$.
+\textbf{Our contribution:} Here, we generalize a theorem from~\cite{DBLP:conf/mfcs/FernauGHHVW19} to give a wider class of constrained synchronization problems in~$\NP$.
+As noted in~\cite{DBLP:journals/corr/abs-2005-05907}, the constraint automata that yield problems in~$\NP$ admit a special form and our class encompasses all known cases of constrained problems in~$\NP$.
 We also give a characterization that this class is given precisely by those constraint automata whose strongly connected components are single cycles.
-We call automata of this type polycyclic.
+We call automata of this type \emph{polycyclic}.
 Then we introduce the language class of polycyclic languages.
-We show that this class is closed under boolean operations, quotients, concatenation and also admits certain robustness properties with respect to different definitions by partial, complete or nondeterministic automata.
-Lastly, we also give a criterion for our class that yields constraint synchronization problems that are $\NP$-complete and a criterion for problems in~$\PTIME$.
+We show that this class is closed under union, quotients, concatenation and also admits certain robustness properties with respect to different definitions by partial or nondeterministic automata.
+Lastly, we also give a criterion for our class that yields constrained synchronization problems that are $\NP$-complete and a criterion for problems in~$\PTIME$.